Types of Degrees Biochemical Engineering Majors Are Getting

 |Hispanic or Latino||14|

-Americans aren’t the only ones with an interest in Biochemical Engineering.
+Biochemical Engineering appeals to people across the globe.
 About 4.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia